 - Soup Pot or Dutch Oven

 - Measuring Tools: 1/2 teaspoon, 1 teaspoon, 1 Tablespoon, 1/4 cup, and 1/2 cup.

 How to make sweet potato cauliflower mash

-Step 2: Then, cook for 15 – 25 minutes, or until the sweet potatoes, and cauliflower florets are fork-tender.
+Then, cook for 15 – 25 minutes until the sweet potatoes and cauliflower florets are fork-tender.

-Step 3: Drain the water and add them back into the empty pot or into a large mixing bowl.
+Next, drain the water and add them back into the empty pot or a large mixing bowl.
 Then mash with a potato masher or use a press.

-Step 4: Whisk in the Greek yogurt, chicken or vegetable broth, garlic, fresh parsley, salt, and pepper with a spatula or electric hand mixer on low speed.
+Then, on low speed, whisk in the Greek yogurt, chicken or vegetable broth, garlic, fresh parsley, salt, and pepper with a spatula or electric hand mixer.
 For extra fluffiness, I recommend using a hand mixer.

 What to serve with mashed sweet potatoes?

 The sky is the limit when picking what to serve with these healthy mashed sweet potatoes.
 With the holidays around the corner, this recipe is perfect for Thanksgiving and Christmas.
 But you can also enjoy this recipe with any dinner.
 They go well with: